L1-norm principal component analysis: L1-BF algorithm

 The computational cost of L1-BF is $\mathcal O (ND min\{N,D\} + N^2K^2(K^2 + r))$.

 Complex data

 L1-PCA has also been generalized to process complex data.
 For complex L1-PCA, two efficient algorithms were proposed in 2018.

 Tensor data

 L1-PCA has also been extended for the analysis of tensor data, in the form of L1-Tucker, the L1-norm robust analogous of standard Tucker decomposition.
 Two algorithms for the solution of L1-Tucker are L1-HOSVD and L1-HOOI.

 Code

-MATLAB code for L1-PCA is available at MathWorks and other repositories.
+MATLAB code for L1-PCA is available at MathWorks.